 Are you still looking at the default wallpaper every time you boot into your Windows machine?
 It may be time to spruce things up a little… Windows 7 comes with some great theme options that you can edit and customise to your heart’s content, and it doesn’t take long to do at all.
 Here are some great, easy ways that you can customise your Windows desktop!

 Getting to the personalisation window in Windows 7 is as simple as possible.
 Simply right click on your desktop and select the ‘Personalize’ option to be taken to tweak central in the Control Panel (it’s not actually called Tweak Central, but that would be a very awesome name for the Windows 8 version…).

 In this window, you can choose a default theme before you begin to modify it to suit you.
 I’ll begin tweaking the United Kingdom theme, purely out of patriotism, but you can choose any that you like.
 All of the personalisation options are listed beneath the theme selection part of the window, at the bottom.
 Desktop backgrounds are normally a good place to start, so select that option.

-Of course, these tweaks barely touch the surface of things that you can do to make Windows your own, but hopefully you can start from the bottom and work your way up!
-Let us know how you get on in the comments, and have fun tweaking!
+Of course, these tweaks barely touch the surface of things that you can do to make Windows your own, but hopefully, you can start from the bottom and work your way up!
+If you want to dive a little deeper into this area, then take a look at our how-to guide on creating a Windows 7 theme.
+Let us know how you get on in the comments and have fun tweaking!